 Noise

-Some diesel heaters are noisier than others, we have tested a few and found the more expensive ones come with a better grade silencer and some of the cheaper ones don’t come with a silencer at all.
+Some diesel heaters are noisier than others.
+I have tested a few and found the more expensive ones come with a better grade silencer and filter, and some of the cheaper ones don’t come with a silencer at all.

 Maintenance